rafaelmoraes/blog/_posts/en/2018-06-05-install-vagrant-on-fedora.md

 ## Requirements

-For that Vagrant works is necessary have installed some virtualization software, you can know which are supported [here](https://www.vagrantup.com/docs/providers/), another requirement is that your computer needs to be able to access another by [SSH](https://en.wikipedia.org/wiki/Secure_Shell).
+For Vagrant works is necessary have installed some virtualization software, you can know which are supported [here](https://www.vagrantup.com/docs/providers/), another requirement is that your computer needs to be able to access another by [SSH](https://en.wikipedia.org/wiki/Secure_Shell).

 This tutorial will be used the [VirtualBox](https://www.virtualbox.org/) for virtualization, case you don't have some requirements and not know how to install it you can follow this tutorial to [install VirtualBox](/install-virtualbox-on-fedora) and this one to [install and configure the SSH](generate-key-ssh-on-linux).